fifthv5/fifthv5/README.md

 ## Hi there 👋

-I'm fifthv5, a ricer for Hyprland and devoted nim, C#, and python programmer.
+I'm fifthv5, a ricer for Hyprland and devoted nim, C++, and python programmer.

 When i get an idea ✨ I always try to go through with it